Coxsackievirus: Prevention and Treatment

 Basi infusion ingredients:

 - 1 cup of water (250 ml)

-- Heat up the water until boiling, and the add the basil leaves.
+- Heat up the water until boiling, and then add the basil leaves.

 - Filter the water, and drink it.

 Despite this fact, the best way to reduce the risk of contracting the virus is hygiene.
-We must teach our children the basic rules and appropriate form of hygiene.
+This is just another reason it’s so important to teach our children the rules of basic hygiene.